 Blueberries collecting

-Marie collects blueberries 2 l in 1 hour.
+Marie collects 2 l of blueberries in 1 hour.
 She began collecting at 8.00 PM.
 Joe collects 1.5 l in 1 hour.
-Peter 1 l for 1 hr.
-And they began to gather at 08.30 PM.
-Together they collect 10 l.
-At what time will they all have collected?
+Peter collects 1 l for 1 hour.
+They began to gather at 08.30 PM.
+Together, they collect 10 l.
+At what time will they all be collected?

 Result